illusorier/123/Browser/AJAX.md

 The type of request is dictated by the optional **async** argument (the third argument) that is set on the `XMLHttpRequest.open()` method.

 XMLHttpRequest有两种使用方式：同步或异步。

+XMLHttpRequest provides the ability to listen to various events that can occur while the request is being processed.

+The `load` event is fired when a resource and its dependant resources have finished loading.

+Although `XMLHttpRequest` is most commonly used to send and receive textual data, it can be used to send and receive binary content.

+Instances of `XMLHttpRequest` can be used to submit forms in two ways:

+- using only AJAX
+- using the `FormData` API